rizinorg/book/src/first_steps/commandline_options.md

 $ rizin -a ppc -b 32 ls.fat
 ```

-- To run a script **before** before the file is opened, you can use the `-i` option followed by the path to your script.
+- To run a script **before** the file is opened, you can use the `-i` option followed by the path to your script.
 Here's an example:

 ```bash
 $ rizin -i /path/to/patch.rz target.bin